Adam-Kulju/Patricia/README.md

 # What Patricia currently does to increase aggressiveness
 - Default contempt of 30 centipawns for draws deemed avoidable
 - Neural network using a custom training/retraining script over multiple filtered data sources that was developed over the course of a few months - this is the main source of Patricia 3's aggressiveness.
-- Asymmetrical evaluation; Patricia doesn't care if she gets sacrificed against, so all sacrifice bonuses apply to the original side to move only.
+- Partially asymmetrical evaluation; Patricia doesn't care if she gets sacrificed against, so all sacrifice bonuses apply to the original side to move only.
 - Bonuses for going down in material compared to original position being searched
 - Bonuses for being better off than what material would suggest
 - Material scaling